 Most schools offer a similar itinerary and range of lessons to choose from, ranging from morning sessions to evening and longer full day experiences.
 The dishes may vary slightly but most teach you how to cook traditional dishes such as Pad Thai, coconut red/green curries and soups.
 Personally, we opted for Siam Rice Thai Cookery.
 They have a good range of dishes to cook and have classes throughout the day.

-Karen Tribe visit
+6. Visit the Karen Tribe

 The Karen Tribe are famous in northern Thailand and many tourists travel to Chiang Mai to visit them as the main part of their trip.
 They’re immediately recognisable by their ‘long neck’ of bangles and unique tribal dress.
 The Karen Tribe visit experience is highly recommended, however we advise on visiting a more traditional village deep into the jungle rather than the Long Neck Karen Village outpost which many tour operators take visitors to.
 We believe it is simply a tourist trap and doesn’t offer the authentic tribe experience that has become sought after

 We recommend visiting Ban Lorcha village, a traditional Karen Tribe Akha Village in which the tribes folk manage the tourism themselves and aren’t both tribesmen and tourists aren’t exploited.
 It’s also much cheaper!
 You can arrange a tour using a local tour operator or pre-book on Tripadvisor here.